dchebotarov/3k-SNP-paper/nuc-diversity/README.md

 1) Compute frequencies using PLINK

-plink --bfile ... --frqx  --out snpdata
+plink --bfile ... --freqx  --out snpdata

 2) Create a position file (e.g. from PLINK BIM file) in the twwo-column format SNPID POS